haihabi/GeneticNAS/README.md

 # Genetic Neural Architecture Search (GeneticNAS)
 The genetic neural architecture search (GeneticNAS) is a neural architecture search method that is based on genetic algorithm which utilized weight sharing accross all candidate network.
+The project paper:https://arxiv.org/abs/1907.02871

 Includes code for CIFAR-10 and CIFAR-100 image classification